been-there-done-that/deta-orm/README.md

 # deta-orm
-an orm like functionality for deta-base
+an orm like Wrapper for deta-base(There is no such concept called ORM in Deta-Base).